ghchang416/ghchang416/README.md

-# 👋 Hi, I'm an AI Engineer

-I'm an AI Engineer with a strong interest in bridging the gap between machine learning and real-world services.
-From model development to deployment, I enjoy building scalable, data-driven systems that actually work in business environments.
+# Chang Gyeonghyun

+I am a data engineer who builds the bridge between massive data and intelligent AI services.
+I believe that the success of AI hinges on the quality and accessibility of its data foundation.
+With a strong passion for scalable data systems, I design and manage pipelines that transform vast streams of raw, real-time data into the high-quality fuel that powers machine learning models.

 ---

-## 🧠 About Me
+## About Me

+- Completed the Hyundai Softeer 6th Gen program (Data Engineering Track) → Awarded for Top Excellence
-- 🎓 4th year undergraduate in Software Engineering at Ajou University
+- 4th year undergraduate in Software Engineering at Ajou University
-- 🏭 Former intern at **Korea Institute of Industrial Technology (KITECH)** (2025)
-  → Participated in digital transformation of manufacturing processes by developing a digital thread platform
+- Former intern at Korea Institute of Industrial Technology (KITECH) (2025) → Participated in digital transformation of manufacturing processes by developing a digital thread platform
-- 🌐 Currently based in **Korea**
-- 💬 Languages: Korean (native), English (working proficiency)

 ---

-## 🛠 What I Can Do
+## What I Can Do

 - **AI & Machine Learning**
   - Model development using `PyTorch`